lawrence-witt/with-event-interface/README.md

 </details>
 <br/>

 This is another issue which may be solved in the future by a [proposed feature](https://github.com/microsoft/TypeScript/issues/1213), but in the meantime, the suggested workaround is to build your class first and then attach event listeners to it.
-This is almost functionally identical to what `augmentEventListeners` does, albeit without the neat encapsulation, which you could approximate yourself with a helper function.
+This is almost functionally identical to what `augmentEventInterface` does, albeit without the neat encapsulation, which you could approximate yourself with a helper function.

 <details>
 <summary>Expand</summary>